Our Amazing Team

 CEO & Senior Facilitator

-Toured Spain with Nita Friere, the widow of Dr. Paulo Friere • Performed at the 25th Anniversary Celebration of the Zulu Nation • Jumped out of a plane with Poet and Playwright Marc Bamuthi Joseph • Created the Oakland Youth Poet Laureate Program • Led tours of young people to the Door of No Return in Ghana • Visited ancient cities around the world • Key orchestrator and builder of the Youth Spoken Word Movement • Co Founder and original Manager of the Oakland Panther Baseball Club • Performed for James Baldwin, Maya Angelou and others as a teenager • Toured London with Olympic Gold Medal Winner and Black Power legend Dr. Tommie Smith • Survived a coup while studying with ballet Africaines in Guinea, West Africa • Taught Black Studies at Merrit College and Berkeley High School • Walked on the molten lava of an active volcano in Sicily • Directed or Produced over 30 short films • Produced multiple events at and with the Kennedy Center for Performing Arts • Led an award winning Public Health Campaign against type 2 diabetes • Helped build Youth Arts Organizations all over the United States • Appeared in the film "Freestyle: The Art of Rhyme" as a Beat Boxer and MC • Knocked on doors for Dr. Pedro Noguera to be elected to the Berkeley School Board • Presented at the International Congress for Critical Pedagogy in Corinth, Greece • Co Founder of the Oakland Pink Panther Girls Softball Club • Immortalized in graffiti on a rooftop in Tripoli, Lebanon • Collected cowrie shells in the Indian Ocean off the coast of Zanzibar
+Toured Spain in a small car with Nita Friere, the widow of Dr. Paulo Friere • Performed at the 25th Anniversary Celebration of the Zulu Nation • Jumped out of a plane with Poet and Playwrights Marc Bamuthi Joseph and Chinaka Hodge • Created the Oakland Youth Poet Laureate Program • Led tours of young people to the Door of No Return in Ghana • Visited ancient cities around the world • Key orchestrator and builder of the Youth Spoken Word Movement • Co Founder and original Manager of the Oakland Panther Baseball Club • Performed for James Baldwin, Maya Angelou and others as a teenager • Toured London with Olympic Gold Medal Winner and Black Power legend Dr. Tommie Smith • Survived a coup while studying with ballet Africaines in Guinea, West Africa • Taught Black Studies at Merrit College and Berkeley High School • Walked on the molten lava of an active volcano in Sicily • Directed or Produced over 30 short films • Produced multiple events at and with the Kennedy Center for Performing Arts • Led an award winning Public Health Campaign against type 2 diabetes • Helped build Youth Arts Organizations all over the United States • Appeared in the film "Freestyle: The Art of Rhyme" as a Beat Boxer and MC • Knocked on doors for Dr. Pedro Noguera to be elected to the Berkeley School Board • Presented at the International Congress for Critical Pedagogy in Corinth, Greece • Co Founder of the Oakland Pink Panther Girls Softball Club • Immortalized in graffiti on a rooftop in Tripoli, Lebanon • Collected cowrie shells in the Indian Ocean off the coast of Zanzibar • Produced over 8 rap videos, filmed in locations around the world • Presented the history of Human Rights Abuses against African American people at the New Horizons Leadership Conference in Iran

 Hodari holds a Masters in Education from San Francisco State University and a Bachelors in Political Science from UC Berkeley.
 He is also the Artistic Director of Young, Gifted and Black and has spoken at conferences all over the world.